Grateful for the message of chinese good fortune from Iceland

 Senior Firestarter at @BBCRD, ex @bbcbackstage, emergent tech expert, social geek, community wrangler & interested in the future of storytelling in new mediums

-7,224 wordshttp://www.cubicgarden.com @cubicgarden Thank Guestbook
+8,013 wordshttp://www.cubicgarden.com @cubicgarden Thank Guestbook

-Grateful for time with my partner
+Grateful I could be there for my partner when needed

 To quote Buckminster Fuller "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete."

 You are seeing aspects of this happening with Finland’s new prime minister, Sanna Marin at the age of 34, focusing on climate change - https://www.theguardian.com/world/2019/dec/12/worlds-youngest-pm-brushes-aside-media-furore-at-eu-debut

 Ian thinks: This is a serious challenger for so much of the encrypted systems we rely on daily.

 Why do people listen to Greta?

 Ian thinks: Makes a really strong point about creativity.
 It something I also worry we forget as it doesn't conveniently fit our tired metrics.